Rancho Cucamonga, California Therapists

 The city is one of the wealthier ones in California.

-There are multiple universities in Rancho Cucamonga and many that are nearby.
+There are multiple universities in Rancho Cucamonga and many are nearby.
 Over 35% of the adult population over 25 has a bachelor’s degree or higher.

 Slightly more men than women have higher education degrees.